 After a late party night, go easy on your kids and yourself the next morning.
 The morning after Oogie Boogie Bash is NOT the time to try to make rope drop or an early Disneyland character breakfast.
 I also wouldn't recommend booking a super early flight home that day.

-Save on your Disneyland vacation with trusted Trips with Tykes partner, Get Away Today.
-Get Away Today sells park tickets at a discount, helps you find great deals at both on-property and off-property hotels, and provides expert customer service from representatives who visit Disneyland all the time.
+Book park tickets & vacation packages with our trusted partner, Get Away Today!
+Get Away Today sells discount tickets, offers hotel deals, and provides expert customer service from representatives who visit Disneyland all the time.

 Are you headed to Oogie Boogie Bash?
 Leave your questions in the comments below!